Do Business In Victor Harbor

 Victor Harbor Digital Economy Strategy

-To support business in Victor Harbor capitalise on this new infrastructure the City of Victor Harbor engaged Deloitte Digital and Deloitte Access Economics to prepare a Digital Economy Strategy.
+To support businesses in Victor Harbor capitalise on this new infrastructure, the City of Victor Harbor engaged Deloitte Digital and Deloitte Access Economics to prepare a Digital Economy Strategy.

 The strategy provides context in terms of the opportunities that exist for business, while providing insight into current levels of business engagement in the online space.
 The new network will increase current business capacity while there will be a need for education and training that builds business capabilities.

 The strategy outlines three key recommendations that will guide actions undertaken by the Council:

 Recommendation 1—Increase level of Digital sophistication in region

 Recommendation 3—Awareness campaign linked to the rollout of the NBN

 In 2009 the City of Victor Harbor established the Community Purchase of Renewable Energy Program (C-PREP 1).
 The objective of the program was to connect residents with a reputable supplier/installer of affordable home solar energy systems so that they may take advantage of government subsidies and feed-in tariffs that were then available.
 Zen Energy successfully tendered to be our program partner.